cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/ThermalVampirism.md

 ---
 section: Daniella
-displayTitle: Love's
+displayTitle: Love's Thermal Vampirism
-uriTitle: Love's
+uriTitle: thermal-vampirism
 ---

-Love's Thermal Vampirism

 There's an absence in the heat,
 That I don't feel inside the cold.